-RAYMARINE or B&G electronics
+RAYMARINE OR B&G ELECTRONICS

-If Raymarine or B&G electronics has been mounted on our boat, Quorning Boats has registered the serial number according to your hull number for an extended warranty.
+If Raymarine or B&G electronics have been mounted on your boat, Quorning Boats has registered the serial number according to your hull number for an extended warranty.

-You will receive a registration confirmation from Raymarine or B&G/Navico per email.
+You will receive registration confirmation from Raymarine or B&G/Navico through email.